The person at the center of this case

 Start here

-On September 22, 1983, Ambrose Henry Montfort allegedly hijacked American Airlines Flight 625 shortly after takeoff from New York, claiming to have a bomb and demanding to be flown to Cuba.
-The aircraft was diverted to Havana, where Montfort disappeared into the Cuban system.
-Despite a federal arrest warrant issued in 1984, his current whereabouts and status remain unknown, making this case a decades-long mystery of international aviation crime.
+On September 22, 1983, Ambrose Henry Montfort allegedly hijacked American Airlines Flight 625 shortly after takeoff from New York, claiming to have a bomb and demanding the plane be diverted to Cuba.
+The aircraft was redirected to Havana, where Montfort disappeared into Cuba and has remained a fugitive for over four decades.
+His current whereabouts remain unknown, and he remains wanted by the FBI for aircraft piracy.

 Try asking